ronnieholm/SPCalendarRecurrenceExpander/README.md

 [Examples](https://github.com/ronnieholm/SPCalendarRecurrenceExpander/tree/master/Examples)
 folder contains complete C# and F# examples.

-Here's an abbreviated example that uses the SharePoint CSOM API to read all calendar list items.
-These are then fed into the expander which returns a list of recurrence instances which are then merged with the original appointments to produce a final list of expanded appointments:
+Here's an abbreviated example that makes use of the SharePoint CSOM API to read all calendar list items.
+These are then fed into the expander which returns a list of recurrence instances to be merged with the original appointments to produce a final list of expanded
+appointments:

 ```cs
 class Appointment {